Senozoid/ZC1-handbook/start.md

 > **NOTE:** If you get the game through the Itch desktop app, it takes care of your installation automatically.
 Otherwise, follow the instructions here.

 ### Executable Installer for Windows (`.exe`)

+> **NOTE:** I have decided to remove this and make the zip file the only Windows option.
+The reasons for this decision are (1) Windows may show warnings about running an unknown installer, dissuading potential players from playing the game, and (2) this will make it easier for me, as the zip file is also what Itch recommends to be uploaded.

 If you want to make the setup process as simple as possible, the executable installer is the better option.
 It installs the game on your computer, automatically creates shortcuts to launch it, and gives you the option to uninstall it later from "Apps & features" in Windows Settings (or "Programs and Features" in Control Panel).